Director and Senior Researcher/Evaluator

-Nicolò has conducted / contributed to research and evaluation assignments in a broad range of policy areas, including social inclusion, human rights, capacity developments, democracy, ageing, environment, fishery and the European Union’s Cohesion Policy.
+He has conducted / contributed to research and evaluation assignments in a broad range of policy areas, including social inclusion, human rights, capacity developments, democracy, rule of law, migration, ageing, environment, fishery and the European Union’s Cohesion Policy.

 Nicolò is fluent in English, Spanish and Italian.

-She has an educational background in international economic relations (BA, Bratislava) and international security (MA, SciencesPo Paris).
+Veronika has an educational background in international economic relations (BA, Bratislava) and international security (MA, SciencesPo Paris).
 She is currently enrolled in a Master degree program focused on evaluations of programmes and public policies at the University Complutense, Madrid.

 Veronika is a native Slovak speaker, understands Czech and speaks fluent English and French.
-She is currently working on her Russian and Spanish language competencies.
+She has a working knowledge of Spanish.

 Is the director of the Local Democracy Agency foundation and has over 10 years of experience the fields of human rights, democracy, community development, gender equality, citizen’s participation and civil society.
 She is based in Gyumri (Armenia) and is fluent in Armenian, English and Russian.